lgreski/datasciencectacontent/README.md

 ### Issue: Students Struggle to find URLs in Lecture Slides

 If you're interested in the URLs for the lecture slides, they are available in the [Data Science Specialization Courses](http://bit.ly/2bJcXNW) github repository.
-Each course is stored in a subdirectory within the repository, and the slides are built in R Markdown language, a technique you'll learn in *Developing Data Products*.
+Each course is stored in a subdirectory within the repository, and the slides are built in R Markdown language, a technique you'll learn in *Reproducible Research*.

 ### Miscellaneous Articles about Data Science